 Car hire in Croatia

-We have no personal experience of car hire in Croatia, but we understand that it should be relatively cheap.
-To rent a car you must be at least 18 years old and have had a driving licence for at least 1 year.
-If you're under 25, you'll usually have to pay extra and many car hire companies have an older age limit of 70.
-General tips for car hire can be found at hyrabil24.se.
+We have no personal experience of hiring a car in Croatia, but we understand that it should be relatively cheap.
+To hire a car, you must be at least 18 years old and have had a driving licence for at least 1 year.
+If you are under 25, you will usually have to pay an extra charge and many car hire companies have an older age limit of 70.

 New pitch in Croatia - and some camping tips